ste-deluca/ste-deluca.github.io/README.md

 - Troubleshooting issues experienced by a team member.
 - Hobbyist tinkering with operating systems such as Windows and Linux distros.
 - Remote desktop software.
+- Developed and maintained a popular mod within the Halo series.
+(1000+ Downloads)

 ## Professional Experience
 ### Cliffco Mortgage Bankers